SenkaWolf/Software-List/README.md

 # 📋 Senka Wolf's Recommended Software List
 A collection of my recommended and favorite software across different platforms, including macOS, Windows, web browser extensions, and development tools.
+Each time I perform a fresh installation of a new operating system, I refer to this list and select the programs to install.

+*The applications listed below are organized alphabetically.*

 > - *Items marked with ![Open-Source Software](https://github.com/senkawolf/Software-List/blob/main/media/icons/opensource14.png?raw=true) are open-source software and link to the source code.*
 > - *Items marked with ![Freeware](https://github.com/senkawolf/Software-List/blob/main/media/icons/freeware14.png?raw=true) are free.*